patlod/bulb-ajana/README.md

 2. The need for a prototype to test the idea for a bigger vision.

 Next to the two points just mentioned above the following can also be named as intentions of the project:
-3. Warm myself up in programming for a bigger project & potential business idea, after I had spent a year on developing hardware & working with flight controller software.
+3. Warm myself up programming for a bigger project & potential business idea, after I had spent a year on developing hardware & working with flight controller software.
-4. Create a software portfolio project
+4. Create a little software portfolio project
 5. Practice my passion for working with all kinds of technology that orignated from the web technology domain.
 6. Create a tool I needed myself, exactly as I needed to.
 6. Fun.